diogofcarvalho95/diogofcarvalho95/README.md

 👋 Hi, I’m @diogofcarvalho95.
 A web developer from Porto with 5 years of experience.
 🚀 Specializing in custom WordPress development.
-My focus is create fast and pixel-perfect web products.
+My goal is create well performed and pixel-perfect web products.
 🎯 I’m currently learning Next.js and Gatsby.

 📫 diogofcarvalho95@gmail.com